The single greatest thing about being an adult in the 21st Century would surely have to be the internet. I mean, who wouldn’t agree?

 - Remote teams can be even more productive

 These days, the term ‘digital nomad’ gets thrown around like a trolley in a grocery store.
-As the founder and creative director, I actually steer the Smack Bang ship from 90 mins drive away from the majority of the Sydney team since moving to the tranquil South Coast.
+As a founder, I actually steer the Smack Bang ship from 90 mins drive away from the majority of the Sydney team since moving to the tranquil South Coast.
 Meanwhile our Creative Strategist, Holly, plays her part from Bangalow NSW (a 9 hour drive or 1 hour flight away from our Surry Hills HQ).
 But we are all only ever a G-chat apart and now really think about agendas and outcomes before scheduling meetings, which has made them so much more effective.
-Plus, there’s also the added bonus of having Smack-Bangers on the ground in other business markets where we have a number of current (and prospective) clients.

 - Online communities totally transcend borders